pyapp-kit/magicgui/docs/index.md

 ### Widgets ## {: .rectHeading .blueRect }

-At the lower level, **magicgui** is a library of widgets (the individual elements that make up a graphical user interface).
+At the lower level, magicgui is a **library of widgets** (the individual elements that make up a graphical user interface).
 Each widget is customized to display and interact with a specific type of data.
 In some cases, it makes more sense to create and arrange these widgets manually, rather than using the type-based autogeneration features described above.

-**magicgui** acts as an abstraction layer for a variety of different GUI toolkits, allowing you to use the same API to create UIs that can move between environments (such as a desktop app, or a Jupyter notebook).
+Magicgui acts as an **abstraction layer for a variety of different GUI toolkits**, allowing you to use the same API to create UIs that can move between environments (such as a desktop app, or a Jupyter notebook).

 Currently, **magicgui** supports the following backends: